Want to level up your life? Steve Kamb from Nerd Fitness joins us to discuss turning your life into a game.

 Steve was becoming increasingly interested in fitness and if there is a problem a lot of people have, (aside from money problems.
 LMM will handle those) it’s being unfit and unhealthy.

 As with any good side hustle, you need to find a niche.
 There are a lot of fitness sites out there.
 There aren’t a lot of fitness sites geared toward people who love video games.
-Steve bought his domain at Bluehost and sat on it for a year.
+Steve bought his domain at Hostgator and sat on it for a year.
 He didn’t know the first thing about building a website.

 After a new job, Steve decided to make the leap and start really working on Nerd Fitness.
 He quit his job with about eight weeks of runway money and 3,000 subscribers.